TYPO3-Documentation/TYPO3CMS-Guide-ContentAndMarketing/Documentation/Content/GuidelineForNewsArticles.rst

 ..  tip::

-    Are you are unsure whether the topic is suitable?
+    Are you unsure whether the topic is suitable?
 Submit your idea already before writing a full article.
 See :ref:`How to Get an Article Published in TYPO3 News
     <get-news-published>`.